 |Curry36 is one of the most popular night time currywurst places - photo by sophposh|

-I serve this at the Inter Steer in Toronto.
+I have put this of the menus of several places in Toronto.
 I sourced locally produced knockwurst and make my own version of curry ketchup to top it with.
 Here's my recipe:

 - 1 can tomato paste

 - 1/2 cup white wine vinegar